justlorain/easy-note/README.md

 ## Introduction

-Add a demo for `Kitex` and `Hertz` which implements a simple note service, the demo is divided into three main sections.
+A simple note service built with `Kitex` and `Hertz` which is divided into three microservices.

 | Service Name | Usage                | Framework   | protocol | Path     | IDL             |
 |--------------|----------------------|-------------|----------|----------|-----------------|